Best Flea Medicine for Cats Without a Vet Prescription

 Health Risks of Fleas

-- Itching: Like many insects, flea bites itch.
-This can cause your cat to groom and scratch themselves more than usual, leading to hair loss, scabs, and even skin infections.
+- Itching: Flea bites can cause your cat to scratch and groom excessively, leading to hair loss, scabs, and even infections.

-- Anemia: Because fleas feed on blood, severe flea infestations can cause anemia, especially in kittens and senior cats.
+- Anemia: Severe flea infestations can cause anemia, especially in kittens and senior cats.

 Why Choosing the Right Flea Treatment Matters

 Picking the right non-prescription flea treatment shouldn’t be a guessing game.
-Preventative measures will help you stay ahead of the problem, saving you money and time in the long run.
-If your cat has an active flea infestation, however, repellants just won’t do the trick.
+Preventative measures help you stay ahead of the problem, saving you money and time.
+However, if your cat already has fleas, repellants alone won’t do the trick.

 Over-the-counter flea medicines vary in their potency, efficacy, and formulas.
-Some are highly effective, while others seem to fall flat.
-It’s important to use a keen eye when choosing a flea treatment: the right solution will help your pet find fast relief, but the wrong one can leave them suffering needlessly.
+The right solution can help your pet find fast relief, while the wrong one might leave them suffering longer than necessary.

 Best Over-the-Counter Flea Medicines for Cats